AmonDestroyer/haunted-jaunt/README.md

 * Dynamic enemies that try to follow the player.
 * Player can kill enemies
 * Player can hide from the enemies
+* Update player camera and movement input to not be so unintuitive

 ### Implementations
 Below is a list of the implemented ideas.